capinix/docker-ubuntu/add/env/README.md

 # env
-Here we set environment variables needed for the image a standard shell file format which will be sourced and inserted into the /etc/environment.
+Here we set environment variables needed for the image.

+The file contains standard bash variable assignments of the form

 VARIABLE=VALUE

+Files must have an .env extension, else they are ignored

+example

+public_key.env

-be careful not to clobber your variables over multiple files files read must have the .env extension other files will be ignored
+Be careful not to clobber your variables over multiple files
-example: public_key.env